What is Software Asset Management (SAM)?

 Software asset management (SAM) is the structured practice of managing software licenses and applications throughout their lifecycle.
-It includes acquiring, deploying, tracking, maintaining, and retiring both SaaS and traditional software across the organization.
+It includes acquiring, deploying, tracking, maintaining, and retiring both SaaS and traditional software.

-SAM helps ensure software is used effectively, legally, and in alignment with business and compliance requirements.
+Software asset management system ensures software assets are used effectively, legally, and in alignment with business requirements.
 By maintaining accurate software inventories, businesses reduce waste, avoid audits, and prevent over- or under-licensing.

 It also helps identify underused applications and reclaim unused licenses for better cost savings.
 With a unified view, software asset management helps teams make decisions about renewals, upgrades, and vendor negotiations.